 We cannot define ‘object’ in BFO simply by asserting that an entity is an object if and only if it is maximal relative to some causal unity criterion.
 This is because objects under all three of the headings around which our discussions are focused may have other, smaller objects as parts.
 A spark plug is an object; when inserted into a car to replace a defective spark plug, then it remains an object, but ceases to be maximal.
 Importantly, however, the spark plug as installed still instantiates a universal many instances of which are maximal.
 This suggests that we elucidate ‘object’ as follows:

-Elucidation: a is an object means: a is a material entity which
+a(object)[Elucidation: a is an object means: a is a material entity which

 manifests causal unity of one or other of the types CUn listed above

 & is of a type (a material universal) instances of which are maximal relative to this criterion of causal unity.
-[024-001]
+[024-001]]

 Objects can be joined to other objects